 The Board believes that a business built on the principles of good governance is more likely to succeed over the long term.
-We are in compliance with the recommended Code of Corporate Governance from the Oman Capital Market Authority.
+We are in compliance with the recommended Code of Corporate Governance from the Oman Capital Market Authority ("CMA").
 More details can be found in the Corporate Governance Section of this report.
+In 2015, we conducted a companywide online training course on anti-bribery, anti-corruption and code of business conduct.